modsim/ChromaHD-genmesh/README.md

 - Write full mesh to specified output file.
 - Write individual domains (interstitial and beads) to vtk files.

+Note:

+- preScalingFactor is used because packings might be generated at different scales.
+- the preScalingFactor is used on zTop and zBot *before* selecting the beads.
+This means that the zTop and zBot given by the user will roughly correspond to the size of the packed bed *AFTER* prescaling the bed.
-Here, the term 'bridges' is used to denote conical/cylindrical objects between individual neighbouring beads.
+- Here, the term 'bridges' is used to denote conical/cylindrical objects between individual neighbouring beads.
 Bridges may be used to 'cap' or 'bridge' the beads they connect.

 # Usage